PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "It's beautiful.
 How does it work?"

 "It's magic.
 That's how it works.
 Some kinda glowing crystal in the center there.
+You pick it up it turns on.
 But trust me, it can't be broken."

 "How do you know that?"

 "Ennh, you've never had apprentices have you?
 Third rule of shopkeeping: If a thing can't be broken by an apprentice, it can't broken.
 Now lemme see here.
 It's got an inscription on it…"

-Boltac lifted it from it's resting place.
-As soon as he put a glow on it's handle the crystal in the center of the lamp flickered to life.
-"Yeah," Boltac said, rubbing the dust from the letters cut across the bottom of the lantern's base.
+Boltac wrangled a stepladder over to the wall and lifted the lamp from it's resting place.
+As soon as he put a hand on it's handle the crystal in the center of the lamp flickered to life.
+"Yeah," Boltac said, rubbing the dust from the letters that were cut into the bottom of the lantern's base.
 "It says, 'burns with the flame of a true heart.
-We'll, it's not much of a flame, is it.
+We'll, it's not much of a flame, is it?
 But at least you don't have to carry oil for it."

 He handed the lantern to the Farm Boy.
-As soon as the Boy touched the handle, the lantern blazed with brilliant light so bright, Boltac realized it had been a long, long time since he had cleaned the store.
+As soon as the boy touched the handle, the lantern blazed with a brilliant light so bright, Boltac realized it had been a long, long time since he had cleaned the store.
+Then he closed his eyes to stop the pain.

 "Wow," said the Farm Boy.

 "Give me that," snapped Boltac, snatching the lantern from the boys hand.
-It returned to a dull flicker.
+The lamplight returned to a dull flicker.

 "How much is it?"

 "More than you can afford," Boltac grumbled as he hung the lantern back on the peg.

-"That's okay," said the Farm Boy in a fresh-faced and agreeable way that just made Boltac hate him all the more, "what I really need is a sword."
+"That's okay," said the Farm Boy in a fresh-faced and agreeable way that made Boltac hate him all the more, "what I really need is a sword."

 "Maybe you do and maybe you don't.
 Keep an open mind for me.
 We've got Pikes, Bows, Warhammers, Battle Axes, Halberds, Flails, Morningstars, Maces and the largest selection of Fine Daggers this side of the mountains."